Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/04-submitting-jobs.md

 #### Allocations

-**Scavenger** uses idle resources available in _allocations_.
 An allocation refers to Artemis resources (ie nodes) which have been assigned to certain research groups for priority use.
 Allocations can be purchased, won, or granted via the [Facilities Access Scheme](https://informatics.sydney.edu.au/services/fas/).
 Remember, your **scavenger** jobs will be _paused_ (suspended) if the allocation owner requests those resources; they'll be _killed_ if they are suspended for longer than 24 hours.
 This makes **scavenger** an excellent option if you have many small jobs that you can easily re-run if they happen to be killed; some users get thousands of 'free' CPU-hours from scavenging!

 ## Submitting Jobs